sphinx-doc/sphinx/doc/usage/configuration.rst

 .. confval:: c_maximum_signature_line_length

-   An integer representing the maximum number of characters that cannot be exceeded by a C object's signature.
-Overrides :confval:`maximum_signature_line_length`.
+   If a signature's length in characters exceeds the number set, each parameter will be displayed on an individual logical line.
+This is a domain-specific setting, overriding :confval:`maximum_signature_line_length`.

-   .. versionadded:: 6.2.0
+   .. versionadded:: 6.2

 .. _cpp-config: